Slender Man: Moral panic and other incidents

-The stabbing in Waukesha spawned a nationwide moral panic over Slender Man across the United States.
-Parents nationwide became worried about the potential dangers that stories about Slender Man might pose to their children's safety.
-Russell Jack, the police chief of Waukesha, warned that the Slender Man stabbing "should be a wake-up call for all parents" that "the internet is full of dark and wicked things."
-Many media outlets publicized Jack's warning.
+The stabbing in Waukesha spawned a nationwide moral panic over the Slender Man across the United States.
+Parents nationwide became worried about the potential dangers that stories about the Slender Man might pose to their children's safety.
+Russell Jack, the police chief of Waukesha, warned that the Slender Man stabbing "should be a wake-up call for all parents" and that "the internet is full of dark and wicked things."

 After hearing the story, an unidentified woman from Cincinnati, Ohio, told a WLWT TV reporter in June 2014 that her 13-year-old daughter had attacked her with a knife, and had written macabre fiction, some involving the Slender Man, who the mother said motivated the attack.
 On 4 September 2014, a 14-year-old girl in Port Richey, Florida, allegedly set her family's house on fire while her mother and nine-year-old brother were inside.
-Police reported that the teenager had been reading online stories about Slender Man, as well as Atsushi Ōkubo's manga Soul Eater.
-Eddie Daniels of the Pasco County Sheriff's Office said the girl "had visited the website that contains a lot of the Slender Man information and stories [...]
+Police reported that the teenager had been reading online stories about the Slender Man, as well as Atsushi Ōkubo's manga Soul Eater.
+Eddie Daniels of the Pasco County Sheriff's Office said the girl "had visited the website that contains a lot of Slender Man information and stories [...]
 It would be safe to say there is a connection to that."

-During an early 2015 epidemic of suicide attempts by young people ages 12 to 24 on the Pine Ridge Indian Reservation, Slender Man was cited as an influence; the Oglala Sioux tribe president noted that many Native Americans traditionally believe in a "suicide spirit" similar to the Slender Man.
+During an early 2015 epidemic of suicide attempts by young people ages 12 to 24 on the Pine Ridge Indian Reservation, the Slender Man was cited as an influence; the Oglala Sioux tribe president noted that many Native Americans traditionally believe in a "suicide spirit" similar to the Slender Man.
 Other Sioux describe the "Big Man" (Note: Which relation may be explored via attributes related by Matthieson, as cited by Redfern and Wilson.) as a messenger or sign, warning that society is developing in a dangerous direction.

-A documentary film on the incident called Beware the Slenderman, directed by Irene Taylor Brodsky, was released by HBO Films in March 2016, and was broadcast on HBO on 23 January 2017.
+A documentary film on the incident called Beware the Slenderman, directed by Irene Taylor Brodsky, was released by HBO Films in March 2016, and broadcast on HBO on 23 January 2017.